JuliaDataScience/JuliaDataScience/contents/why_julia.md

 ```

 So, in summary, the code that was written with only Fox and Chicken in mind works even for types that it **has never seen before**!
-In practise, this means that Julia makes it often easy to re-use code from other projects.
+In practice, this means that Julia makes it often easy to re-use code from other projects.

 If you are excited as much as we are by multiple dispatch, here are two more in-depth examples.
 The first is a [fast and elegant implementation of a one-hot vector](https://storopoli.io/Bayesian-Julia/pages/1_why_Julia/#example_one-hot_vector) by @storopoli2021bayesianjulia.